hotdogee/portfolio/src/articles/en/gcp-certifications-complete.md

 1.  **Use Sample Questions as a Diagnostic Tool:**

     Every certification has free sample questions.
 These sample questions are particularly crucial, as their difficulty and style are remarkably close to the real exam.
-I did these until I understood _every single option_ for every question—not just why the right answer was right, but why the wrong answers were wrong.
+I did these until I understood _every single option_ for every question: not just why the right answer was right, but why the wrong answers were wrong.
 An incorrect or uncertain answer is a gift; it reveals a blind spot that you can then patch by diving into the official docs.

 1.  **Targeted Deep Dives into Official Docs:**